metaborg/spg/spg.eclipse/README.md

 ## Developing

 This plugin depends on `spg.core`.
 Because it is an Eclipse plugin, it uses Tycho for dependency management.
-Tycho requires its dependencies to be OSGi packages and resolves these dependencies in the _Target platform_.
-This requires two steps:
+Tycho is different from Maven in two aspects: first, it requires its dependencies to be OSGi packages, and second, it resolves these dependencies in the _Target platform_.
+To develop in Eclipse, you need to perform these steps:

-1. To make `spg.core` an OSGi bundle, run `sbt osgiBundle` and copy `META-INF/MANIFEST.MF` from the generated jar to the root of the project.
+1. To make `spg.core` an OSGi bundle, run `sbt osgiBundle` in `spg.core` and copy `META-INF/MANIFEST.MF` from the generated jar to `spg.core/META-INF/MANIFEST.MF`.
 Congratulations, `spg.core` is now an OSGi bundle.

 2. Tycho resolves its dependencies (specified in `META-INF/MANIFEST.MF`) in the _Target platform_, which by default is the _Running platform_.
 Import `spg.core` in Eclipse to make it part of the Target platform.
 You may need to install the Eclipse Scala plugin as well.

-Furthermore, `spg.core` depends on some third-party code that is not included in the default Spoofax Eclipse installation.
-The `org.metaborg.spoofax.eclipse.externaldeps` project creates a single OSGi bundle that exposes third-party code.
-I have modified this project to contain `spg.core`s dependencies.
-You will need to import this project as well.
+3. `spg.core` depends on third-party code that is not included in the default Spoofax Eclipse installation and thus not available in the _Target platform_.
+Spoofax's way of working around this problem is by importing the `org.metaborg.spoofax.eclipse.externaldeps` project, which contains all third-party dependencies.
+I have added all `spg.core`s dependencies to this project.